brndnmtthws/brndn-io/content/posts/do-look-up/index.md

 ## Finding Balance in a Digital World

-In the age of AI advancement and [scientism](https://en.wikipedia.org/wiki/Scientism), it's refreshing to see people who manage to walk around New York City looking up, but it doesn't have to be only the tourists who take a moment to enjoy their surroundings.
-I won't pretend I don't look at my phone sometimes, but I'm trying to be more conscious and aware of how engaging these pocket-sized devices can be, and how they sometimes interrupt our connection with the physical world by competing for our attention.
+It's refreshing to see people in New York City who still walk around looking up, and it doesn't have to be only the tourists.
+I won't pretend I don't look at my phone sometimes, but I'm trying to be more conscious of how engaging these pocket-sized devices can be, and how they pull against whatever physical world is right in front of me.

 ## Technological Reflection

-The proliferation of ad-based media (which includes news outlets, social platforms, and everything in between) presents significant questions about attention and values.
-Similarly, other technological developments like industrial agriculture, transportation systems, corporate structures, and powerful innovations have created both opportunities and challenges throughout history.
+Ad-based media, whether it's news outlets, social platforms, or anything in between, trains people to keep clicking instead of paying attention.
+This isn't new; plenty of older systems were built to optimize for efficiency first and let the human cost land wherever it landed.

-The discourse around technology has evolved, and while I appreciate innovation's potential, it feels as if the pendulum sometimes swings too far when new technologies prioritize engagement over genuine enhancement of human experience.
-The current incentives combined with hype cycles and occasional misuse of terminology can leave us craving simplicity rather than complexity.
+I like new technology.
+I just get tired of hearing every new thing framed as progress when so much of it is really about squeezing out a little more engagement.
+Between the incentives, the hype cycles, and people using words loosely, I usually come away wanting something dumber and more straightforward.

 ## Reclaiming Attention

-Every time I see a website prompting me to install an app, or encounter self-checkout systems with complex interfaces, I'm reminded of the value of occasional digital disconnection.
-Perhaps we could all benefit from periodic breaks from our devices—moments when we can look up, around, and fully engage with the remarkable world surrounding us.
+Every time I see a website prompting me to install an app, or encounter self-checkout systems with complex interfaces, I'm reminded of the value of occasionally putting this stuff down for a bit.

-The tourists' upward gaze isn't just about seeing tall buildings—it's about being present, curious, and open to wonder.
-And that's something worth emulating, no matter how long we've lived in a place.
+When tourists look up, they're not doing it to make a point.
+They're just still paying attention.
+I'd like to hang onto more of that, no matter how long I've lived here.